Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Introduction

 Recall the use case of applicants applying for a loan.
-For an individual whose loan request has been denied, counterfactual explanations provide them feedback , to help them make changes to their features in order to transition to the desirable side of the decision boundary, i.e., get the loan.
-Such feedback is termed \emph{actionable}.
-Unlike several other explainability techniques, counterfactual explanations do not explicitly answer the ``why'' part of a decision; instead, they provide suggestions in order to achieve the desired outcome.
-Counterfactual explanations are also applicable to black-box models (only the \functionname{predict} function of the model is accessible), and therefore place no restrictions on model complexity and do not require model disclosure.
+For an individual whose loan request has been denied, counterfactual explanations provide them with \emph{actionable} feedback that could help them make changes to their features in order to transition to the desirable side of the decision boundary, i.e., get the loan.
+This feedback is termed as an \emph{algorithmic recourse}.
+Unlike several other explainability techniques, CFEs (or recourses) do not explicitly answer the ``why'' the model made a prediction; instead, they provide suggestions to achieve the desired outcome.
+CFEs are also applicable to black-box models (when only the \functionname{predict} function of the model is accessible), and therefore place no restrictions on model complexity and do not require model disclosure.
 They also do not necessarily approximate the underlying model, producing accurate feedback.
-Owing to their intuitive nature, counterfactual explanations are also amenable to legal frameworks (see~\cref{sec:legal}).
+Owing to their intuitive nature, CFEs are also amenable to legal frameworks (see~\cref{sec:legal}).

-In this work, we collect, review and categorize \papers \footnote{If we have missed some work, please contact us to add it to this review paper.} recent papers that propose algorithms to generate counterfactual explanations for machine learning models.
+In this work, we collect, review and categorize \papers recent papers that propose algorithms to generate counterfactual explanations for machine learning models.
 Many of these methods have focused on datasets that are either tabular or image-based.
 We describe our methodology for collecting papers for this survey in~\cref{sec:method}.
 We describe recent research themes in this field and categorize the collected papers among a fixed set of desiderata for effective counterfactual explanations (see~\cref{tab:main-table}).

 The contributions of this review paper are: \begin{enumerate} \item We examine a set of \papers recent papers on the same set of parameters to allow for an easy comparison of the techniques these papers propose and the assumptions they work under. \item The categorization of the papers achieved by this evaluation helps a researcher or a developer choose the most appropriate algorithm given the set of assumptions they have and the speed and quality of the generation they want to achieve. \item Comprehensive and lucid introduction for beginners in the area of counterfactual explanations for machine learning. \end{enumerate}